PRECIOUS-Gold bounces from 7 week low, eyes Bank of Japan

 * Eyes on next week’s Bank of Japan policy meeting

-* Dealers track seasonal Indian demand before Diwali (Adds trade comment, background, updates prices)
+* Dealers track seasonal Indian demand before Diwali (Changes dateline, adds quotes, updates prices)

 By David Brough